wonsunahn/Capstone_Spring2025/_projects/projects.markdown

 ---

 # Capstone Project List
-Below is a list of the projects for the Fall 2024 semester.
+Below is a list of the projects for the Spring 2025 semester.

 # Industry Capstone Projects

 ## CGI
 **Will require signing an NDA/IP release**

-### CGI Member Management System
+### CGI Web Application
 CGI members work on different projects for clients.
 As a project approaches conclusion there is a period where members are seeking their next project.
 Currently, members who are seeking their next project receive via emails and gain access to an Excel spreadsheet that is updated daily with project opportunities.
 This excel contains numerous columns (26) on all the details of the opening.
 The member then sorts through the positions to find something that fits their qualifications and desires.
 Members then send an email to the Workforce Manager of a list of openings they are interested in with some of the necessary data to apply for the opening, along with some other documents with required information about the member.
 The Workforce Manager relays this information to the hiring managers of that opening to onboard the member.
 During this entire process, CGI members have a Member Manager who can also assist members with finding and applying to open positions.

 The goal of this project is to develop a web application to streamline this process.
 The application will contain the data from the Excel spreadsheet that members can see and look for openings that match their role and qualifications.
 Members can apply for the role directly from the web application, and the Workforce Manager can see the candidates and who have applied for the opening to send to hiring managers.
 Member Managers will also have a view of the web application to be able to assist members with finding openings.